dushyantRathore/HILTI_project/README.md

 As of now, we have proposed a decentralised system of raw material and power management in the initial stages of construction process.
 These two test cases have been discussed below :-

-Raw Material Management System
+### Raw Material Management System

 As we all know, the process of raw material management is quite cumbersome since it requires certification from approved companies and individuals.
 Along with this, there have been multiple cases of corruption in this phase.
 So to tackle these problems, we propose a system wherein the entire transaction starting from shipping of raw materials to their delivery gets deployed on a private blockchain.
 Since the transaction is deployed on a private blockchain, it is transparent and involves a consensus mechanism for execution and validation using the digital identity of the concerned people from the company.

+We have also tried to reduce the manual intervention involved in the process by deploying the entire payment system to the blockchain network using Smart Contracts which can be triggered automatically.

-Power Management System
+### Power Management System

 The main problems with the existing infrastructure are :-